How AI-ready is your team? Take our AI Readiness Assessment to find out how you score — now live.

 Highly customizable, but heavy and developer-dependent

 Drupal offers its users a remarkable spectrum of control.
 However, all that power comes with a catch: with a steep learning curve, heavy maintenance load, and high complexity, you’ll need to devote a lot of dev resources to the cause.
-That also means it may be hard to make changes quickly, so growth-minded enterprises may want to consider a different Contentful alternative.
+That also means it may be hard to make changes quickly.
+If you're a growth-minded enterprise, you may want to consider a different Contentful alternative better suited to modern agility (opens in a new window).

 5. Acquia DXP